andyeske/How-to-CAD-Fusion-360/README.md

 # How to CAD Almost Anything: MIT ESP/HSSP 2024
 Welcome to How to CAD Almost Anything!
 Fusion 360 edition.
 In this repository, you'll find the workshop's slides, recordings and Fusion 360 files.

-_This course is a sibling version of the original ["How to CAD Almost Anything"](https://github.com/andyeske/How-to-CAD-Almost-Anything) course, adapted into 5, 1.5-hour long sessions, to fit with the MIT ESP/HSSP schedule.
-While not as extensive as the Solidworks version, this course still provides a comprehensive introduction to Fusion 360, sufficient for students to be able to later navigate the CAD software independently!_

 ## Workshop Summary

 Ever wondered how are objects from our daily lives designed?
 How can we generate a computer 3D model of a mug, a bottle of Diet Coke, or a Saturn V rocket?
 What about designing the blades of a jet-engine?
 A test dummy?
 In this workshop MIT ESP workshop, you will learn the skills to design all of these, and much more!